Teniola-Malomo/crossy_road_turtle/README.md

 ## Description
 A crossy_road_game, made using the turtle and Tkinter module.

 Player must reach the other side of the road to reach the next level.
-Add the level increases the car's speed increases.
+As the level increases the car's speed increases.

 ## Implmentation
 Each file is responsible for each component of the game and is constructed using OOP;